 Planning a trip should include budgeting for it so that you don’t feel the (financial) squeeze when you return and drain your recharged batteries by stressing over how to pay your bills in the weeks and months following your trip.

-- Check websites such as Skiplagged or Skyscanner to see what flights to your desired destination tend to cost throughout the year.
-You can save heaps of money by avoiding peak-seasons or even just altering the weekday of your flights.
+- Check websites such as Google Travel, Skiplagged or Skyscanner to see what flights to your desired destination tend to cost throughout the year.
+You can save heaps of money by avoiding peak seasons or even just altering the weekday of your flights.

-- If you plan to travel to one of the destinations we have been to feel free to check out our travel cost articles by selecting the respective country from the top menu.
+- If you plan to travel to one of the destinations we have been to feel free to check out our travel cost articles.
 Alternatively, use Numbeo or Budget Your Trip to check what it would cost to visit your desired destination.

 While most people already have credit and/or debit cards, it is worth shopping around for cards that charge the lowest fees (and get an additional card or change provider well in advance of your trip), especially if you are planning to travel for several months (or longer).